Alazka2k/Short-Video-Creator-Simplified/backend/batches/README.md

 - Processes pending payments through the payment provider
 - Updates payment and subscription status based on provider response

+### Retry Failed Payments: `RetryFailedPaymentsBatch.js`

+This batch job retries failed payments for subscriptions that are in the status `failed`.
+Retry should be done twice.
+If the payment is still not successful, the payment status is set to `failed` and the counter is incremented.

+**Parameters:**
+- `force` (boolean, optional): Force retry regardless of retry count

 ### Process Pending Cancellations: `ProcessPendingCancellationsBatch.js`

 This batch job processes pending cancellations for subscriptions that have reached their cancellation date.